pyllyukko/kspp_confnbuild/README.md

 Notes
 -----

+It's quite hard to try to keep up with grsecurity (and with that, the Linux kernel) versions and make separate configs for x86/x86_64 and generic/huge kernels.
+That's why this repository might be a mess from time to time :) The safest bet is, that the most recent grsec is available at least for the x86_64 generic kernel.
+There are different branches for different kernel versions, so check the branches for the latest version, as the most recent is not necessarily merged into master.

 If you're running X11, you need to disable the [CONFIG\_GRKERNSEC\_IO](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Disable_privileged_I.2FO).

 If you're running a desktop in general, you might want to change the [Usage Type](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Usage_Type) from [Server](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Server) to [Desktop](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Desktop).